FastFilter/FilterPassword/README.md

 where 'pwned-passwords-sha1-ordered-by-count-v4.7z' is the name of the file you downloaded.

-The process is similar under Linx.
+The process is similar under Linux.
 On Linux Ubuntu, try:

 ```
 sudo apt-get install p7zip-full